Danial-Ahari/CD-Visualizer/README.md

 ## Description

 This is essentially a visual front-end and file-loader for Natalia Portillo's EDC/ECC Checker.
-It reads a raw CD image file (currently hardcoded as "test.bin" but will be changed in the future), breaks it into sectors, checks each sector using the EDC/ECC checker, then visualizes it using a block diagram made in GTK.
+It reads a raw CD image file, breaks it into sectors, checks each sector using the EDC/ECC checker, then visualizes it using a block diagram made in GTK.

 ## Build